jonavrilyo/Google-Data-Analytics-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike-Share Analysis: Converting Casual Riders into Members
 ## Google Data Analytics Capstone Project
-I am a junior analyst working for Cyclistic, a bike-share company in Chicago.
+I am a junior data analyst working for Cyclistic, a bike-share company in Chicago.
 A fictional company based on the Divvy bike-share system in the Chicago metropolitan area.
 ## Tool Used
 Excel, DAX Studio, and RStudio
 ## Ask Phase